lucasheck/crown-clothing/README.md

 Technologies used:

 -   React
--   Sass
+-   Styled Components
 -   JSX
 -   Firebase (Auth and Firestore)
+-   Redux
+-

 ##

 DONE:

--   Menu Layout
--   Home Page
+-   Home, Shop, Login, Checkout Pages
 -   Authentication in Firebase (With Google Popup or with email and password)
--   Log in with FireStore (with google account or email and password)
+-   FireStore Database
+-   Styled Components
+-   Redux
+-   Redux Middleware - Logger
+-   Memoization with Reselect

 TO DO:

+-   Redux-Persist
+-   Redux-Thunk
+-   Redux-Saga
+-   Serverless Functions
--   A lot
+-   Contact Section

 ##